akanudia/vervestacks_models/README.md

 ---

 *Copyright © 2025 VerveStacks.
 Licensed under Open Use Agreement.*
-*"VERVESTACKS - the open USE platform · Powered by data · Shaped by vision · Guided by intuition · Fueled by passion"*
+*"The open USE platform · Powered by data · Shaped by vision · Guided by intuition · Fueled by passion"*